THR – Reconciliation Through Film: Season 4, 2020-2021

-The Truth Healing and Reconciliation (THR) Resource Team invites you to engage with themes of colonization and Indigenous resilience through film with our second edition of online national film screenings.
+Engage with themes of colonization and Indigenous resilience through film with our online national film screenings.

-– Register through the links below for each film before the deadline.
-Access to the film and any other information you may need will be emailed to you the day after the registration deadline
+– Register for each film before the deadline.
+Everything you need will be emailed to you the day after the registration deadline.

 – Over the following 2 weeks, consider the reflection questions provided as you watch the film and engage with the supporting materials.